 7) Historical data of the previous estimation for improvement and accuracy

-Apart from the aforesaid 7 points, of course do consider the scope of your project to identify – What to test and what not to test.
-Also, rough calculation, approximation, educated/informed guess, rough guess are the synonyms of Estimation.
+Apart from the aforesaid 7 points, of course, do consider the scope of your project to identify – What to test and what not to test.
+Also, a rough calculation, approximation, educated/informed guess, rough guess are the synonyms of Estimation.
 So, don’t strive for the accuracy & be adaptive.

-According to functional decomposition framework, not everything should get incorporated in single article.
+According to functional decomposition framework, not everything should get incorporated in the single article.